 - Helping resolve issues that arise during the approval process;

-- Preparing and submitting proposals for review by the Academic Officers Committee of the Michigan Association of State Universities (previously known as, the Presidents Council) and the EMU Board of Regents
+- Preparing and submitting proposals for review by the Academic Officers Committee of the Michigan Association of State Universities (previously known as, the Presidents Council) and the Board of Regents

 In one fashion or another, every change to the University curriculum that requires official approval must go through the Course and Program Development process.